Nature is a soothing balm

 Practicing Mindfulness in Nature

-Certainly, practising Mindfulness in Nature almost always makes people more aware of the need to care and nurture nature.
-Through doing so, nature can be ‘noticed’ returning the favour.
+Engaging with practising Mindfulness in Nature almost always makes people more aware of the value of caring and nurturing nature.
+Through getting involved in practical activities to care for the environment it can be ‘noticed’ that Nature returns the favour!

 Wellbeing benefits of practicing Mindfulness in Nature

-Scientific studies have proved that just 2 hours of nature connection every fortnight is enough to deliver significant improvments to the physical, mental and emotional wellbeing of those taking part
+Scientific studies have proved that just 2 hours of nature connection at a time is enough to deliver significant improvments to the physical, mental and emotional wellbeing of those taking part

 Cultivating intention to practice Mindfulness in Nature on a regular basis can deliver wellbeing benefits such as